Opting In-Out of Communications

 Biometric data; whenever we research specific topics, we might collect biometric data such as political opinions, religious or philosophical beliefs, health status, sexual orientation, voice and facial recognition.
 However, participation is optional, and we’ll always ensure your consent.
 We’ll also be clear on how we are processing such data and the safeguards in place; anonymising, storing, and deleting the data.

-4. How do we collect data?
+4. How do we collect and use data?

 We use multiple ways of collecting data: